 Like-minded business partners and avid tennis fans open the doors to the first Mayfair Club in the city of Toronto.
-Located at Yonge and Doncaster, the club included 4 indoor tennis courts.
-There was a waiting list to join on opening day.
+The new club, Mayfair North, was located at Yonge and Doncaster, and included 4 indoor tennis courts.
+There was a membership waiting list to join on opening day.

 Mayfair Clubs starts to provide members with additional services like weight training and fitness classes.

-Another club, Mayfair East was added on Esna Park in Markham.
+As Mayfair Clubs membership continued to expand, interest for indoor facilities to host various national and provincial tournaments also increased.
+Hence Mayfair East, an additional club was added on Esna Park in Markham.
 The new club included 10 new indoor courts and 4 international squash courts.

-The new facility included 12 indoor tennis courts and became the first private club in Canada to have 14 international glass-backed squash courts with spectator seating for over 100.
+Noticing a demand for indoor courts in the downtown core, Mayfair Clubs decided to close the Mayfair North location.
+A new downtown club, Mayfair Lakeshore, was opened on Lakeshore Boulevard East.
+The new facility included 12 indoor tennis courts and became the first private club in Canada to have 14 international glass-backed squash courts.
 The new facility also boasted an indoor swimming pool for the first time in Mayfair Clubs history.

 Throughout the 80s, Mayfair Clubs becomes a community hub for individuals and families seeking healthy lifestyles.
 Together with members, Mayfair hosted various tennis and squash tournaments at the local, provincial and national level as well as multiple events for various charitable organizations and causes.